elastic/ansible-elasticsearch/README.md

 ### Installing X-Pack Features

-X-Pack features, such as Shield, are supported for Elasticsearch 2.4 only.
+X-Pack features, such as Security, are supported.
 This feature is currently experimental.
 To enable X-Pack set the parameter `es_enable_xpack` to true and list the required features in the parameter `es_xpack_features`.
 The following additional parameters allow X-Pack to be configured:

 * ```es_message_auth_file``` System Key field to allow message authentication.
 This file should be placed in the 'files' directory.
 * ```es_role_mapping``` Role mappings file declared as yml as described [here](https://www.elastic.co/guide/en/shield/current/mapping-roles.html)